Skip to main content

 • PhD Candidate in Management and Organization

-5th Year OB PhD Candidate interested in race, DEI, psychological entitlement, and generational and cultural differences in the workplace.
+5th Year OB PhD Candidate interested in race, DEI, labeling, psychological entitlement, narratives, and generational differences in the workplace.

 Jacob has taught Organizational Behavior and Leadership (BUAD 304), a required undergraduate course for Business Administration majors.